-SAN FRANCISCO, CA - The American Immigration Lawyers Association (AILA) will award Sarah L. Moshe with the 2013 Joseph Minsky Young Lawyer Award for her outstanding contributions in the field of immigration and nationality law.
-She will receive the award today during AILA's Annual Conference in San Francisco, CA.
+BOSTON,MA — The American Immigration Lawyers Association (AILA) will award Dree K. Collopy of Benach Ragland LLP with the 2014 Joseph Minsky Young Lawyer Award for her outstanding contributions in the field of immigration and nationality law.
+She will receive the award today during AILA's Annual Conference in Boston, MA.

 The American Immigration Lawyers Association is the national association of immigration lawyers established to promote justice, advocate for fair and reasonable immigration law and policy, advance the quality of immigration and nationality law and practice, and enhance the professional development of its members.

 Cite as AILA Doc.
 No. 14062146.

 1331 G Street NW, Suite 300

 American Immigration Lawyers Association.